core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 As per {{RFC7641}} a server that transmits notifications mostly in non-confirmable messages, but it MUST send a notification in a confirmable message instead of a non-confirmable message at least every 24 hours.

-This value can be modified at the broker by the administrator of a topic by modifying the parameter "observer-check" on {{topic-resource-representation}}.
+This value can be modified at the broker by the administrator of a topic by modifying the topic property "observer-check" on {{topic-resource-representation}}.
 This would allow changing the rate at which different implementations verify that a subscriber is still interested in observing a topic-data resource.

 ### Delete topic-data {#delete-topic-data}